home - Electricity

 The qualification of the master allows you to vary the color and even the texture of the Venetian.
 Nobody today will be surprised by matt Venetian plaster or Venetian plaster in fuchsia color.
 As the application technique develops, the Venetian textured plaster is able to please the eye of the customer.

 This coating will last at least 15 years.
 Over time, this material becomes harder, like a stone surface.
 The only requirement of manufacturers is the stability of the plane on which the Venetian plaster will lie.
-With displacements or vibrations of the wall, there is always the possibility of a crack on the superhard inelastic plaster.
+With displacements or vibrations of the wall, there is always the likelihood of a crack on the superhard inelastic plaster.

 If you have not yet decided which one to use indoors, then pay attention to the Venetian plaster.
 This material first appeared during the Roman Empire.
 With the right technology, gorgeous, impressive beauty and luxury can be achieved.